 The Grounds at Birdcraft

-The grounds at Birdcraft include Birdcraft Sanctuary and the Museum and Caretakers Cottage.
-The sanctuary consists of a pond and gardens that have been planted to attract birds and butterflies.
-Much of the sanctuary grounds have been restored and are maintained by the Sasqua Garden Club.
+The grounds at Birdcraft include the Birdcraft Sanctuary and the Museum and Caretakers Cottage.
+The Sanctuary consists of a pond and gardens that have been planted to attract birds and butterflies.
+Much of the Sanctuary grounds have been restored and are maintained by the Sasqua Garden Club.